 My responsibility is to examine whether the Company's management performance conforms to the bylaws and the General Shareholders' Meeting's decisions and if there are and are adequate the internal control, maintenance and custody measures of the Company's assets or third parties' assets in its possession and report thereon expressing an independent reasonable security conclusion based on the evidence obtained.
-I performed my procedures in accordance with the International Standard on Assurance Engagements 3000 accepted in Colombia (ISAE 3000, which was translated into Spanish and issued in April 2009 by the International Auditing and Assurance Standards Board - IAASB).
-Such standard requires that I plan and perform the procedures necessary to obtain reasonable assurance about compliance with the bylaws and the General Shareholders' Meeting decisions and whether there are and are adequate the measures of internal control, maintenance and custody of the Company's assets or third parties' assets that are in its possession, in accordance with the requirements of the internal control system implemented by management, in all material respects.
+I performed my procedures in accordance with the International Standard on Assurance Engagements 3000 accepted in Colombia (ISAE 3000, which was issued by the International Auditing and Assurance Standards Board (IAASB - Translated into Spanish in 2018).
+Such standard requires that I plan and perform the procedures necessary to obtain reasonable assurance about compliance with the bylaws and the General Shareholders' Meeting decisions and whether there are and are adequate the measures of internal control, including the Integrated System for Prevention and Control of Money Laundering and Terrorism Financing, and maintenance and custody of the Company's assets or third parties' assets that are in its possession, in accordance with the requirements of the internal control system implemented by management, in all material aspects.